gipuntoesse/sample-git-java-project/README.md

-# sample-git-java-project
+# Welcome to sample-git-java-project

-this is a sample repository for my java course
+this is a sample repository for my java course, in order to practising in fetch and push operations.